IkigaiLabsETH/kaipulse/README.md

-# KaiPulse: Value-for-Value Social, Built on Bitcoin ⚡
+# Bitcoin-First Creative Platform ⚡

-> **Every like moves real Bitcoin.
-No ads, no algorithms—just real support for real creators.**
+> **Building the future of value-for-value creative platforms on Bitcoin**

-KaiPulse is a Lightning-native, Bitcoin-first platform where every tap, like, or action instantly sends sats to creators.
-We're building the future of social and creative apps—where value, not vanity, is the metric that matters.
+A comprehensive platform for creators and collectors, combining NFT curation, AI-powered content, voice interfaces, and educational tools—all built with Bitcoin at the core.

 ## 📋 Table of Contents
 - [Vision & Philosophy](#vision--philosophy)